 Cloud-Native Application Protection Platform (CNAPP)

-A cloud-native application protection platform (CNAPP) is a unified cloud-based security and compliance solution built to defend cloud-native applications—from code to cloud.
-It empowers security teams to monitor, detect, and remediate vulnerabilities or cyber threats that could lead to potential data breaches.
+Cloud Native Application Protection Platform (CNAPP) is a unified cloud-based security and compliance solution built to defend cloud-native applications — from code to cloud.
+It helps security teams monitor, detect, and fix vulnerabilities or cyber threats that could lead to potential data leaks.

-With an increasing number of businesses confidently migrating to the cloud, the conversation about cloud security has grown from a murmur to a full-fledged crescendo across the IT landscape.
+With an increasing number of businesses moving to the cloud, naturally, the conversation about cloud security has grown from a murmur to a full-fledged crescendo.
 And there’s a good reason for that.
-Moving and operating applications in cloud-based environments opens many avenues for cybercriminals to take advantage and launch an attack.
+However, moving and operating applications in cloud-based environments opens many avenues for cybercriminals to take advantage and launch an attack.

 To start protecting your organization against today’s sophisticated cloud attacks, learning everything you need about cloud security is a beneficial idea.
 Let’s begin by understanding the basic technologies of cloud security, the first of which is a cloud-native application protection platform (CNAPP).